Certified Finance Professional (CFP)

 Certified Credit & Finance Analyst (CCFA)

 Certified International Finance Professional (CIFP)

-To be certified as CCFA student should take up a 4 hour exam at the designated examination centers.
-The exam would consist of 80 multiple choice questions.
+- To be certified as CCFA, student should take up a 1.5 hours exam at the designated examination centers.

 Module 1: Financial Management

 Module 2: Corporate Finance

 CIFP is the next level of certification of CCFA.
 Students should get first CCFA certified.
 Students pursuing CIFP need to pass the following additional modules: